 While working on a Word file, if you forget to save the document then Office creates some temp files automatically as a backup.
 It creates a new temp file after a specific time without overwriting the previous ones.
 So if you accidentally saved over a word document, you can find your required file from the temp files.

-To recover the overwritten file, you will have to find temp file folder on your PC.
+To recover overwritten word document, you will have to find temp file folder on your PC.
 After navigating into temp files folder, you will find different temp files there.
 You can locate the temp files folder as follows:

 Windows 7: C:\Users\UserName\AppData\Roaming\Microsoft\Word\

 If the above method doesn’t work, you can try to restore accidentally saved over files by recovering previous version of word document.

 Step 1: Create a new Word file which has the same name as your accidentally overwritten Word file or locate your overwritten or saved-over Word file.